-- It improves your literacy and you are able to communicate effectively with more people around the world. - You develop a deeper appreciation for intercultural differences and respect for diversity. - You become more open to different perspectives and experiences. - You get a better understanding of how language and culture are connected, and how this affects communication. - You extend your understanding of how values and culture shape world views. - You improve your knowledge of yourself, your own heritage, values, culture and identity. - You have a more competitive advantage in a multi-lingual, global world. - It enriches travel experiences and opens up possibilities of exchanges and international work after school.
+- Knowing another language is like having a super power! - It improves your literacy and you are able to communicate effectively with more people around the world. - You develop a deeper appreciation for intercultural differences and respect for diversity. - You become more open to different perspectives and experiences. - You get a better understanding of how language and culture are connected, and improves your communication skills. - You extend your understanding of how values and culture shape world views. - You develop deeper knowledge of yourself, your own heritage, values, culture and identity. - Broaden your horizons and gain a competitive advantage in a multi-lingual, global world. - It enriches travel experiences and opens up possibilities of exchanges and international work after school.